 The device family features an internal oscillator (OSC) that provides the conversion clock; see Figure 36.
-Conversion duration varies, but is bounded by the minimum and maximum value of t{conv} , as specified in the Switching Characteristics table.
+The conversion duration is bound by the minimum and maximum value of t{conv}, as specified in the Switching Characteristics table.

 The interface module uses this internal clock (OSC), an external clock (provided by the host controller on the SCLK pin), or a combination of both the internal and external clocks, to execute the data transfer operations between the device and host controller; see the Interface Module section for more details.